 Key Takeaway

-Wage growth has cooled from last year, but it is still moving above the RBA's comfort zone, so pay gains remain a factor in rate decisions.
+Pay growth has cooled from last year’s pace, but it is still running a bit hot for the RBA’s comfort zone.

 What's Happening